putty-shreyas/mnist_dl_classification/README.md

  - Models are saved at the best performing epochs to be used for validation later.

 ## Getting Started
-Run the run_main.py file in your environment and download the relevant packages if missing.
-Possible packages that might need to be downloaded are openpyxl and Optuna
+ - Run the run_main.py file in your environment and download the relevant packages if missing.
+ - Possible packages that might need to be downloaded are openpyxl and Optuna.
-You would also need to create folders "Data" and "Results" to download the data and store the results.
+ - You would also need to create folders "Data" and "Results" to download the data and store the results.
 ```
 run run_main.py
 ```